Why Choose Visual Studio.Net?

 - By repeated use, errors are reduced

-The Visual Studio 2015 Release To Manufacturing (RTM) version is the current version.
-It supports Windows 10 and the Windows Azure cloud.
-It comes with .NET Framework 4.6.
+Visual Studio 2017 supports Mobile development and the Windows Azure cloud.
+It comes with .NET Framework 4.7.

 Some of the new features are: